stlab/libraries/libraries/concurrency/future/index.md

         description: Returns a possibly stored exception
   - kind: free-functions
     functions:
+      - name: async
+        defined-in-header: stlab/future.hpp
+        description: runs a function asynchronously on a dedicated executor and returns a future that will hold the result
+        pure-name: async
       - name: make_exceptional_future
         defined-in-header: stlab/utility.hpp
         description: Creates a future that is already ready.